 Kentia’s seedlings are aboriginal to the indoors in California, and that’s why they are acclimated already.
 So indoor weather will not bother them so much.
 Kentia seeds take a couple of years to germinate.
 So purchasing seedlings will be best.

 3. Pineapple Palm

-Pineapple palms grow very slowly and take more time to swell at their circumference area.
-They require the least care as they can endure salt.
-For their salt tolerance feature, they can be cultivated along with the beach areas.
-The only thing that should be taken care of is the soil they are to be planted on.
+The variety grows very slowly and takes more time to swell at its circumference area.
+It requires little amount of care as it can endure salt, which is for the very reason the variety is ubiquitous in the beach areas.
+The only thing that should be taken care of about these palm trees is the soil they are to be planted on.
 This soil should have a better water drainage system.

-Another species from the phoenix order, which has the name Phoenix dactylifera.
+This is another species from the Phoenix order, which has the name Phoenix dactylifera.
 Date palms have been around the world for over 50 million years.
 They have also been a staple food item in multiple countries for more than thousands of years.
 Apart from their dates, they are widely known for their serene look.

 Date palms can be up to 75 feet in height.
 They grow many surface roots through which they soak up water that they need mainly to sustain fruits.
 In the question of maintenance, you should make sure the area you have chosen to plant them has a plethora of horizontal and vertical space.

 5. Piru Queen Palm

 Syagrus romanzoffiana, also known as the Piru Queen Palm, can reach heights of up to 50 feet tall.
 The palm tree typically blossoms during summer.
 When planting it, no matter whether a seedling or a seed, the soil should be acidic to keep the tree from dying of mineral deficiencies.
 Otherwise, the tree can die from lack of minerals or when cultivated in alkaline soil.

 Again, if you’re cultivating them in an extremely hot area, ensure to provide additional attention during the parched season, as they do not grow well without enough water.
 They thrive naturally in moister areas.